The Quarter After

 Q65 were Holland's very own Pretty Things, raucous R&B merchants who made The Stones look a bit wet; well, would that outfit have released a single called I Despise You?
-They folded in early 1968, having released only one album, 1966's Revolution, losing the battle with flower power.
-Some of them regrouped a year later, recording a second album, Revival, including tracks from their busman's holiday band, Circus.
+They folded in early 1968, after just one album, 1966's Revolution, losing the battle with flower power.
+Some of the band regrouped a year later, recording a second album, Revival, including tracks from their busman's holiday band, Circus.
 Listening to it with the benefit of considerable hindsight, their problem is highlighted by No Place To Go, a.k.a.
 How Many More Times, as comprehensively shredded by Led Zep on their debut the same year.
-By 1969, Q65 were a band out of time, and the album, while good, mixes too many styles to be really convincing, from the dirty Cry In The Night to the eastern-flavoured Sundance (a single, unbelievably).
+By 1969, Q65 were a band out of time; the album, while good, mixes too many styles to be really convincing, from the dirty Cry In The Night to the eastern-flavoured Sundance (a single, unbelievably).
 The last four tracks on the album were Circus leftovers, having a flavour of second-rate psych about them; this band were about garage punk and mock-sophistication sat on them like an ill-fitting wig.

 See: Circus | Finch